Certifiable: Live in Buenos Aires

-Certifiable: Live in Buenos Aires is a live album and concert video by the Police.
+Certifiable: Live in Buenos Aires is a live album and concert video album by the Police.
 It was recorded in December 2007 during the band's reunion tour and was released in November 2008.
-The album was released in the US exclusively through Best Buy.
+The album was released in the United States exclusively through Best Buy.
 The album has a number of releases including a four disc version containing two CDs and two DVDs.
 The two CDs contain the live album from River Plate Stadium in Buenos Aires, Argentina.
 The first DVD contains the 109-minute wide-screen concert presented in Dolby Surround and Stereo.
 The concert film was directed and produced by Jim Gable and Ann Kim, of Graying & Balding, Inc. The second DVD contains the 50-minute bonus feature, "Better Than Therapy," directed by Stewart Copeland's son Jordan Copeland, detailing The Police's reunion with behind-the-scenes interviews from the band and road crew, plus two photo galleries of The Police on tour: one shot by guitarist and photographer Andy Summers, and one by photographer Danny Clinch.
 The DVDs were also released on Blu-ray format.
 A triple vinyl format was also released that contained a digital download of the concert.